Well-maintained home exterior - spider prevention for Idaho homes

 Quick Answer

-To spider-proof your home: eliminate their food source by controlling other insects, remove webs regularly, seal cracks and gaps around your foundation, reduce clutter where spiders hide, use yellow outdoor lighting, and maintain professional pest control starting at $49.
+To spider-proof your home: eliminate their food source by controlling other insects, remove webs regularly, seal cracks and gaps around your foundation, reduce clutter where spiders hide, use yellow outdoor lighting, and maintain professional pest control for ongoing protection.

 Key Takeaways